mani070707/delta-demo/README.md

 # delta-demo
-this is the demo for git n github
+this is the demo for git n github.